-There is the 15 Roller Bottle Recipes and Labels for Stress, Rest, and Mood ebook, where I am currently using a stress relief blend from.
-There are recipes in ebooks ranging from cleaning, to skin care, to mood relief.
+It includes the 15 Roller Bottle Recipes and Labels for Stress, Rest, and Mood eBook.
+I am currently using a stress relief blend.
+The eBooks also include recipes ranging from cleaning, to skincare, to mood relief.
 Check out the list of products included in the bundle, you will see a lot of possibilities.

 A Few More Tips

 Less is more when buying your essential oils.
 Start with buying one to three oils.
 Learn about them, use them, and see how they work.
-There is no need to buy the massive sets with 10+ essential oils.
+You do not need to buy the massive sets with 10+ essential oils.

 Essential Oils Are Not the Magic Bullet

-Essential oil are not a magic bullet.
+Essential oils are not a magic bullet.
 They are not the missing thing from your diet or daily life.
 They are a natural remedy.
-Make sure that you go to the doctor to find out whats wrong in order to properly treat yourself with essential oils.
+Make sure that you consult a doctor first to properly treat yourself with essential oils.